 why was the Vietnam war fought?

 After the Second World War, the Soviet Union (USSR) with its major role in the war emerged as a superpower with strong influence over Eastern Europe, including Bulgaria and East Germany, and parts of Asia, including China and Korea.
-The U.S and its Western allies considered Communism in form of the USSR as the greatest rival and post-war threat to their democracies and capitalism.
+The U.S. and its Western allies considered communism in form of the USSR as the greatest rival and post-war threat to their democracy and capitalism.

-Vietnam was a French colony until 1954 when they signed a treaty at Geneva conference, which temporarily separated the North communists from the South anti-communists, after the Battle of Dien Bien Phu.
+Vietnam was a French colony from mid-19th century until 1954 when they signed a treaty at Geneva conference, which temporarily separated the North communists from the South anti-communists at the 17th parallel north, after the Battle of Dien Bien Phu.

-The French lost control in Vietnam was about the time the Korean war ended which had left the country partitioned into North and South Korea with China and USSR actively supported the North communist government.
-Then US President Eisenhower regarded Vietnam as Korea all over again and feared the whole Southeast Asia including Laos, Cambodia, Thailand would fall to communism in a domino effect as similar as what had happened in Eastern Europe (Domino theory).
+The French lost control of Vietnam was about the time the Korean war ended which had left the country partitioned into North and South Korea with China and USSR actively supported the North communist government.
+Then U.S. President Eisenhower regarded Vietnam as Korea all over again and feared the whole Southeast Asia including Laos, Cambodia, Thailand would fall to communism in a domino effect as similar as what had happened in Eastern Europe (Domino theory).
 The loss of that essential regional trading area would encourage Taiwan, Japan, Australia and New Zealand to compromise politically with communism.
-Therefore, the U.S intervened in Vietnam trying to keep the South Vietnamese “domino”from falling.
+Therefore, the U.S. intervened in Vietnam trying to keep the South Vietnamese “domino” from falling.